OlavHN/restart/README.md

 --exclude: list of files and/or directories to exclude from watching

 --exec (re)start process with command and following arguments when a watched file changes

+## TODO

+* Wildchar notation
+* Figure out when it's safe to use fs.watch